Resource ● Last updated 20 April 2026 ● 7 min read

 See how you can change key documents below.

-How to change the name on your birth certificate
+How to change the name on my birth certificate

 Yes.

-If you find yourself in a situation where you need to go to court to apply for access to Stage 2 or Stage 3 treatment, then it is possible to change your name on these applications and seek an order at the same time requiring the Registrar from Births Deaths and Marriages Victoria to give effect to that name change order.
+If you find yourself in a situation where you need to go to court to apply for access to Stage 2 or Stage 3 treatment, then it is possible to seek orders than your name be changed.

 You can apply by filling out the change of name application form, attaching the necessary supporting documents (e.g. proof of identity), and paying the required fee.